PG Certificate (Postgraduate Certificate) Clinical Neuropsychology Practice

 In order to accrue relevant clinical experience, it is your responsibility to secure paid employment within a neuropsychology service during your enrolment on the certificate.
 It is also your responsibility to secure supervision for your work when enrolled on the course.
 However, we provide additional oversight and support towards developing your case portfolio and ensuring your clinical experience demonstrates the required competencies for entry to the SRCN.
-This support includes feedback on two written case reports and a practice viva experience.
-This support is provided by clinicians with experience of conducting portfolio vivas for the Qualification in Clinical Neuropsychology (QiCN).
+This support is provided by clinicians on the SRCN and offers opportunities for feedback on case reports, including a practice viva experience.

-This programme is largely distance based and can be taken from home or work, with the viva for the clinical practice dissertation taking place in Bristol.
+This programme is largely online and can be taken from home or work, with the viva for the clinical practice dissertation taking place in Bristol or online.

 Please see the Neuropsychology programme webpage for more information.

-The certificate consists of a 60-credit clinical practice dissertation that delivers the equivalent to the QiCN portfolio requirements.
+The certificate consists of a 60-credit clinical practice dissertation that delivers the equivalent to the Qualification in Clinical Neuropsychology (QiCN) portfolio requirements.
 As such it requires the submission of six clinical cases, along with evidence of clinical practice and supervision.

 Please visit our programme catalogue for full details of the structure and unit content for our Postgraduate Certificate in Clinical Neuropsychology Practice.

 Applicants must be registered with the Health and Care Professions Council (HCPC) as a practitioner with a specialism as 'Clinical', 'Educational' or 'Counselling'.
-In addition, applicants should have the BPS qualification in Clinical Neuropsychology (QiCN) knowledge component ceritifcate from UCL, Bristol, Salomon's (Canterbury) or Glasgow or have completed the QiCN direct route.
+In addition, applicants should have the BPS qualification in Clinical Neuropsychology (QiCN) knowledge component certificate from UCL, Bristol, Salomon's (Canterbury) or Glasgow.
 Applicants must also demonstrate how you meet the Research Competencies requirement for the programme.
 In addition, applicants with a 'Counselling' specialism must demonstrate Generic Competencies in Clinical Neuropsychology.

 See international equivalent qualifications on the International Office website.